Campus Security Policy and Crime Statistics Report

 The Santa Monica College Police Department maintains a wide variety of crime prevention material in the lobby of the police department.
-This material deals with a wide variety of topics such as: personal safety, sexual assault awareness, home security, vehicle security, domestic violence prevention, etc. Please stop in the police department and avail yourself of this valuable information.
+This material deals with a wide variety of topics such as: personal safety, sexual assault awareness, home security, vehicle security, domestic violence prevention, etc.

 Access to Campus Facilities